rmiyazaki6499/django_starter/README.md

 I have also included the django-debug-toolbar (https://django-debug-toolbar.readthedocs.io/en/latest/) which I found useful in debugging and optimizing Django, specifically when it came to how my app queries the database.

+**Note: Make sure to add the .env files to your .gitignore.
+They are not included by default so that you have a reference to what type of data should be in there.**

 ## Requirements

 - Python 3.6+